Transferring Deezer and Spotify playlists: a complete guide (and vice versa)

 Option B — TuneMyMusic / Soundiiz / FreeYourMusic

-The same tools mentioned above also exist in reverse:
+The same tools mentioned above also work in the opposite direction:

-• Soundiiz manages Spotify → Deezer with guided transfers.
+• Soundiiz syncs Spotify and Deezer using guided transfers.

-4) Step by step: successfully transfer Deezer → Spotify without spending all evening doing it
+4) Step-by-step guide: How to successfully transfer your music from Deezer to Spotify without spending all night on it

-Even though the interface varies depending on the tool, the "proper" sequence is almost always the same:
+Even though the interface varies depending on the tool, the “standard” workflow is almost always the same:

-• Log in to Deezer and Spotify on the same browser (or app).
+• Sign in to Deezer and Spotify on the same browser (or app).

-• The tool requests access to your playlists in order to read and recreate them.
+• The tool requests access to your playlists so it can play and recreate them.

 3. Choose exactly what you want to transfer

-• Start with one test playlist if you have a large volume.
+• Start with a test playlist if you have a large volume of tracks.

 4. Start the transfer